Isel Paris

 Director, Creekside/Tomball Campus

-Q & A with Mary
+Q & A with Isel

 What is your personal teaching philosophy?